fullsmartdev/react-native/README.md

 - [Awesome React Native Meteor](github.com/meteor-factory/awesome-react-native-meteor) - An awesome list of resources for using Meteor and React Native together
 - [NativeBase](https://github.com/GeekyAnts/NativeBase) - builds a layer on top of React Native that provides you with basic set of components for mobile application development
+- [ignite](github.com/infinitered/ignite) - A starter seed and a framework for quickly generating apps, screens, components and more...

 ## Tutorials